xlaurahu/CorrDiffSCIL/VideoScript.md

 ## Launching CorrDiff NIM
 Our next step is to launch the CorrDiff NIM.
 NIM stands for NVIDIA Inference Microservice, which is a containerized service that deploys NVIDIA AI models as production-ready inference endpoints.
-To access the NIM, you first need to register for a personal NVIDIA API Key [HERE](https://build.nvidia.com/settings/api-keys).
+To access the NIM, you first need to register for a personal NVIDIA API Key [API link](https://build.nvidia.com/settings/api-keys).
 Your key should start with `nvapi-` and it is only valid for one year.
 You must keep your API key private at all times.

-Once you have obtained your API Key, download the file named `corrdiff-nim-deployment.yaml`.
-Inside the file, locate the session:
+Once you have obtained your API Key, download the [YAML file](https://github.com/xlaurahu/CorrDiffSCIL/blob/main/corrdiff-nim-deployment.yaml).
+Inside the file, locate line 37 - 38:
 ```
 name: NGC_API_KEY
   value: "YOUR API KEY"